jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (ab)
   (b) is required because of section 39B of the Tax Administration Act 1994 to change the basis on which the person's taxable period is set.
 (2) A change in taxable period under subsection (1)﻿(a) or (b) takes effect at the end of the taxable period in which the person applies or is required to change the basis on which the person's taxable period is set.
+(2BA) Despite subsection (2), the change in taxable period under subsection (1)﻿(a) or (b) takes effect on the date of the person’s registration in the case of a registered person who applies to change the basis on which their taxable period is set—
+  (a) if the person registered under this Act in November, on or before 20 January following that registration; or (b) in all other cases, within 35 days after the end of the month in which the person registered under this Act.
 (2B)
-(3) Despite subsection (2), for a person to whom section 15B applies, the Commissioner must adjust the effective date of the change in taxable period if, as a result of the change, the person's taxable period is not aligned with the person's balance date.
+(3) Despite subsections (2) and (2BA), for a person to whom section 15B applies, the Commissioner must adjust the effective date of the change in taxable period if, as a result of the change, the person's taxable period is not aligned with the person's balance date.
 (3B)
 (4) Section RC 27 of the Income Tax Act 2007 overrides this section.